US STOCKS-Futures flat ahead of short session

 By Ryan Vlastelica

-"If one of these data points is a real outlier, then it has the potential to move markets, especially today when the volume is so light," Sarhan said.

-S&P 500 futures fell 0.3 point but remained above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 2 points and Nasdaq 100 futures fell 1.25 points.
+* S&P 500 futures rose 0.3 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 10 points and Nasdaq 100 futures rose 2.75 points.

-In company news, private equity firm Carlyle Group LP is nearing an agreement to acquire Johnson & Johnson's ortho clinical diagnostics unit, people familiar with the matter said Monday, in a deal expected to be worth around $4 billion.
+* In company news, private equity firm Carlyle Group LP is nearing an agreement to acquire Johnson & Johnson's ortho clinical diagnostics unit, four people familiar with the matter said on Monday, in a deal expected to be worth around $4 billion.

 * Futures: Dow down 3 pts, S&P down 2 pts, Nasdaq up 0.5 pts (Adds details, comments, updates prices)